 The Siberian cat breed is known to be hypoallergenic (lower allergen levels, not allergen free).
-This means that many Siberians do not provoke allergenic reactions in people who otherwise would have reactions.
+Many people who have cat allergies find they can live symptom free with Siberian cats.

 Fel d1 Allergen Reprinted with permission from: Kitten Testing

 The majority of cat allergies are caused by a small stable glycoprotein called Fel d1.
 Each allergen in a species is given a number when it is identified.
 The first house cat allergen identified was labeled Feline domesticus allergen 1, or Fel d 1.
 Fel-d1 is produced by lacrimal, salivary, sebaceous (oil), and perianal glands.